harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/beck-anxiety-inventory-vs-rcads.md

 * [See RCADS in PDF](https://rcads.ucla.edu/versions)

 Harmony, using its advanced natural language processing and AI models, allows the examination of these assessments to be carried out in a more time-efficient and cogent manner.
-Given the significant similarities between the Beck Anxiety Inventory and RCADS such as their focus in analyzing anxiety levels, Harmony offers a novel approach in comparing these by providing a percentage match between the elements, thus simplifying the harmonization process.
+Given the significant similarities between the Beck Anxiety Inventory and RCADS such as their focus in analysing anxiety levels, Harmony offers a novel approach in comparing these by providing a percentage match between the elements, thus simplifying the harmonisation process.
 It grants seamless deciphers of every question, including those in different languages, hence providing an in-depth comparison of the two inventories.

 ## You may also be interested in these harmonisations